 While light snow can be removed easily with a snow rake, you still run the risk of injury when climbing ladders to accomplish this yourself.
 However, if allowed to sit, the “fluffy” snow becomes compacted, which with more snow accumulation can create a heavy load on your roof.
 A foot of light snow may only weigh about five pounds per square foot, but only one inch of ice or very compact snow can have the same weight.
 You can quickly have over 20 pounds of snow/ice per square foot, which puts your roof and home at risk for damage.
 When you have a foot or more of compacted or heavy snow, it is time to have it removed.
 Our teams at RTD Ice Dam Removal are experts at snow removal.
 We service the greater Minneapolis area for roof snow and ice dam removal to protect your home and save you from the risk of injury.
 Contact us to safely and quickly remove heavy snow from your roof to protect your investment in your home.

 This entry was posted on Thursday, January 11th, 2018 at 11:56 am and is filed under Ice Dams.
-You can follow any responses to this entry through the RSS 2.0 feed.Responses are currently closed, but you can trackback from your own site.
+You can follow any responses to this entry through the RSS 2.0 feed.Both comments and pings are currently closed.